 Home of Colorado’s Longest-Running Corn Maze & Pumpkin Patch.
-We are now open daily for Fall Festival, Terror in the Corn and Zombie Paintball Hunt!
+We are now closed for the 2014 Fall Festival Season.
+Thanks for another great year!

 Anderson Farms in more than a pumpkin patch!
 Fall Festival is a general admission to the farm which includes hayrides to the 30 acre pumpkin patch, a 30 acre corn maze that is NEVER haunted, barrel train rides, pedal karts, mine cars, farm animals and the Kiddie Korral playground.

 Pumpkins are not included in admission.
 They are priced $2 – $12 based on size.
 Our pumpkin sizes can be seen here.

 Admission is $10 per person Monday through Thursday and $12 per person Friday through Sunday.